When Can You Get The COVID Vaccine?

 By Norm Elrod

-(CBS Detroit) — Pfizer announced last month that its COVID-19 vaccine has a 95 percent efficacy rate after the second dose.
-Recent documents suggest recipients could receive some protection even after the first dose.
-The Food and Drug Administration (FDA) has confirmed the safety and effectiveness of the vaccine, which could be approved for use in the United States by the end of this week.
-Pfizer’s FDA hearing is set for Thursday.
+(CBS Detroit) — Pfizer announced in November that its COVID-19 vaccine has an efficacy rate of 95 percent after the second dose.
+Recent documents suggest some protection could even come to recipients after the first dose.
+The Food and Drug Administration (FDA) has confirmed the vaccine’s safety and effectiveness, and it could be approved for use in the United States this week.
+Pfizer’s FDA hearing is scheduled for Thursday.

-Moderna’s COVID-19 vaccine, also announced in November and also requiring two shots, has a similar level of efficacy.
-Their FDA hearing will come next week.
+Moderna’s COVID-19 vaccine, also announced last month and also requiring two shots, has a similar level of efficacy.
+Their FDA hearing is set for next week.

 >>READ: Stimulus Package Update: Assistance To Unemployed, Small Businesses, State And Local Governments Should Be Priorities, Says Economist